| | | | | | Conceptual

 teacher defines diorama and shows the teacher exemplar, asking the children

 to see if they can figure out the story illustrated in this diorama.
+8. Teacher suggests that we can

 use one of the artworks on display as our inspiration, and continue the story